marykdb/build-rocksdb/docs/mingw-build-options.md

 ## Manual verification tips

-If you want to double-check a library, use:
+If you want to double-check a library manually, use:

 ```bash
 objdump -h build/lib/mingw_x86_64/libsnappy.a | grep '\.refptr'
 ```

-The sections should appear without the `LINK_ONCE_*` annotation after the build, confirming the mitigation succeeded.
+The sections should now be named `.rdata$refptr_*`.
+The automated validation step in the build scripts performs the same check and fails early if any `.rdata$.refptr.*` symbols remain.